aosabook/500lines/contingent/contingent.markdown

 ```

 This need is so common that Python includes a special utility,
-the defaultdict, which lets you provide a function
+the `defaultdict`, which lets you provide a function
 that returns a value for absent keys.
 When we ask about an edge that the `Graph` hasn't yet seen,
 we will get back an empty `set` instead of an exception: